WildIFEval: Instruction Following in the Wild: The Dataset

 The task instructions in \name{} were extracted from \arenadata{} dataset~\citep{zheng2023lmsyschat1m}, a large-scale dataset containing real-world instructions collected from the Chatbot Arena.\footnote{Chatbot Arena website: \url{https://lmarena.ai}, Huggingface dataset: \url{https://huggingface.co/datasets/lmsys/lmsys-chat-1m}.} Since users rarely specify constraints in a structured list format, the decomposition breaks instructions into manageable items, ensuring the necessary granularity to assess the LLM's ability to adhere to them.

 In Table~\ref{tab:comparison}, we present a comparison with popular openly available instruction-following datasets.
-As can be seen in the table, \name{} is uniquely representative of natural user interactions at scale; it stands out as the largest available dataset, consisting of real-world user instructions given to LLMs.
+As can be seen in the table, \name{} is uniquely representative of natural user interactions at scale; it stands out as the largest available English benchmark consisting of real-world user instructions given to LLMs.